This handmade gift idea has kids making their own hanging kids artwork frame with cardboard, paint sticks, wire, and beads.

 Set up your art-making station with the frames, paper, drawing tools, and paint sticks.

 Note, you could skip the paper and draw with the paint sticks directly on cardboard.
-I tested the colors and opacity on the brown cardboard and most of them worked great as you can see here.
+Kwik Stix show up great on cardboard!

-As I shared in our post about our Thankful Bunting, you can use permanent markers on top of the paint sticks as well as under.
-In this photo, Emily and her mom are collaborating on some art details.
+And you can use permanent markers on top of the paint sticks as well as under!

 The paint from the paint sticks dries quickly but if you want to try blending and color mixing, you can do so in the first minute to 90 seconds.

 Once you’ve finished your artwork, it’s time to decorate your frame!
-Daphne is adding a pattern of colors around the edge of hers.
+We liked adding a pattern of colors around the edge.

 To create the hanging and carrying handle on your framed artwork, punch two holes at the top of the cardboard back.
 Slip a length of flexible wire through one, wrapping the end around itself to secure it.